 Beliefs

-We are a Christian church in the Reformed tradition.
+As a church in the Reformed stream of Christianity, we have a distinctive flavor and heritage.
 Historically, our beliefs are summarized in:

 - the historic Christian creeds that unite us with Christians around the world and throughout history